What does it mean to be selected for verification?

 How will I know what to do?

-The Financial Aid Coordinator will send you a letter explaining what you need to submit, as well as a verification worksheet to complete.
-At any time in the process, you are welcome to contact the Financial Aid Coordinator, for assistance.
+The Financial Aid Officer will send you a letter explaining what you need to submit, as well as a verification worksheet to complete.
+At any point in the process, you are welcome to contact the Financial Aid Officer for assistance.